-Bottom Line Up Front: Although trazodone and melatonin may improve sleep in the short term, both medications have significant limitations and risks that make them unsuitable as long-term solutions.
+Look, while trazodone and melatonin may improve sleep in the short term, both medications have significant limitations and risks that make them unsuitable as long-term solutions.
 Recent studies show that trazodone causes morning grogginess (15% of users) and dangerously low blood pressure (10% of users), while "natural" melatonin may disrupt your body's endogenous hormone production.
-The best long-term solution to insomnia is addressing root causes through behavioral interventions rather than masking symptoms with medications.

 Trazodone works by blocking serotonin receptors and inhibiting serotonin reuptake, artificially producing sedating effects.
-Studies show that 25-100mg dosages can improve sleep for short durations; however, this practice disrupts sleep architecture by masking the brain's natural sleep mechanisms rather than restoring them.
+Studies show that 25-100mg dosages can improve sleep for short durations.
+However, this practice disrupts sleep architecture by masking the brain's natural sleep mechanisms rather than restoring them.

 Though melatonin is marketed as "natural," synthetic melatonin supplements can disrupt your body's natural hormone production in the pineal gland.
-Melatonin doesn't directly induce sleep; rather, it regulates circadian rhythm.
+Melatonin doesn't directly induce sleep, rather, it regulates circadian rhythm.

 Taking melatonin may create dependence on external hormones and suppress your body's endogenous melatonin production via the suprachiasmatic nucleus.
 Even breakthrough 2024 research demonstrating melatonin's MT1 receptor role in REM sleep doesn't address the fundamental issue of relying on external hormones instead of fixing underlying sleep problems.